For about 7 years now, I’ve noticed that Easter is now a “thing” that’s celebrated in Japan.

 Hit up Lindt for golden Easter bunnies and Plaza & Kaldi for import candy with an Easter theme.

-For bunny ears and costumes, it’s probably better to start your search in September-October (Halloween season!) but you will be able to find them at a 100 yen shop or Claire’s.
+For bunny ears and costumes, it’s probably better to start your search in September-October (Halloween season!) but you will still be able to find them at a 100 yen shop or Claire’s.